 Refugeeks before I sold it.

-Aside from cyber security, I am interested in technology outside of the security world.
-It could be anything from website design, to reviews on this blog about some of the tech I'm currently using.
+Aside from cyber security, I am interested in technology generally.
+It could be anything from website design, to open source software and Linux, to general discussions about technology concepts and ideas.

 I have a particular interest in Linux and open-source software.
 My home is a Windows free zone as I find the freedom and work flow in Linux to be much more suited to the way I use my devices.